Relaxation time approximation revisited and non-analytical structure in retarded correlators: Abstract

 \section{Abstract}

-In this paper, we aim to discuss the following two questions: \begin{itemize} \item Q1.
-Mathematical justification of the model of relaxation time approximation (RTA); \item Q2.
-Pole/cut structure in the retarded correlators within the kinetic description. \end{itemize}
+In this paper, we give a rigorous mathematical justification for the relaxation time approximation (RTA) model.
 We find that only the RTA with an energy-independent relaxation time can be justified in the case of hard interactions.
 Accordingly, we propose an alternative approach to restore the collision invariance lacking in traditional RTA.
-Furthermore, hydrodynamic poles are the long-lived non-analytical structures in this case.
-Whereas for soft interactions, commonly encountered in relativistic kinetic theory, the gapless eigenspectrum leads to dominant long-lived branch-cuts.
-When particles are massive or the perturbations are inhomogeneous, the non-analytical structures become more complex and richer.
+Besides, we provide a general statement on the non-analytical structures in the retarded correlators within the kinetic description.
+For hard interactions, hydrodynamic poles are the long-lived modes.
+Whereas for soft interactions, commonly encountered in relativistic kinetic theory, the gapless eigenvalue spectrum of linearized collision operator leads to gapless branch-cuts.
+We note that particle mass and inhomogeneous perturbations would complicate the above-mentioned non-analytical structures.